nats-io/nats.net.v1/src/Samples/README.md

 1. `JetStreamPushSubscribeBindDurable` - push subscribing with the bind options
 1. `JetStreamPushSubscribeDeliverSubject` - push subscribing with a deliver subject and how the subject can be read as a regular Nats Message
 1. `JetStreamPushSubscribeFilterSubject` - push subscribing with a filter on the subjects.
-1. `JetStreamPushSubscribeFlowControl` - TBD
-1. `JetStreamPushSubscribeHeartbeat` - TBD
-1. `JetStreamPushSubscribeQueueDurable` - TBD push subscribing to read messages in a load balance queue using a durable consumer.
+1. `JetStreamPushSubscribeQueueDurable` - push subscribing to read messages in a load balance queue using a durable consumer.

-### JetStream Management / Admin Samples
+### JetStream Management / Admin
 1. `JetStreamManageConsumers` - demonstrate the management of consumers
 1. `JetStreamManageStreams` - demonstrate the management of streams

-1. `JetStreamMirrorSubUseCases` - TBD
+### Key Value
+1. `KeyValueFull` -  complete example showing aspects of KV operation

+### Service Framework
+1. `ServiceExample` - complete example showing service running and discovery

+### Miscellany

+The miscellany is just a general purpose project with other examples

+1. `NatsByExample` - copies of projects put into the NatsByExample website
+   * `KvIntro` - introduction to Key Value
+   * `PubSub` - basic publish subscribe
+   * `RequestReply` - basic request reply
-1. `JetStreamPrefix` - TBD
+1. `ScatterGather` - one publish many replies.
+1. `ServiceCrossClientValidator` - a testing program to validate the service api

 ### Sample Support
 1. `ExampleArgs` - Helper to manage command line arguments.
 1. `ExampleAuthHandler` - Example of an auth handler.
 1. `ExampleUtils` - Miscellaneous utils used to start or in running examples.
 1. `JetStreamExampleUtils` - Miscellaneous utils specific to JetStream examples.

+### Example Ideas
+1. `JetStreamPushSubscribeFlowControl`
+1. `JetStreamPushSubscribeHeartbeat`
+1. `JetStreamMirrorSubUseCases`
+1. `JetStreamPrefix`